Julius Malema: Money laundering and tax evasion charges

 On 26 September 2012, Malema was charged with money laundering, relating to his awarding of lucrative government contracts in Limpopo in return for an alleged R4 million in kickbacks.
 After a hearing at the court in Polokwane, he was granted bail of R10 000.

 In 2013, Malema faced charges of tax evasion to the amount of R16 million after it was revealed that he was linked to companies that obtained other lucrative contracts from the Limpopo government.
 The case was based on payments made to the Ratanang Family Trust, but Malema reached a compromise with the revenue service in 2014.
 In 2016 the revenue service claimed that Malema breached the terms of the agreement, and that he was owing R18 million for arrears on his taxes, besides R2 million in interest for the 2005 to 2011 tax years.
 Malema countered that the Limpopo property deal did not go through and that he had settled all his debts based on the 2014 agreement, and owed nothing.

 In February 2013, it was reported that Malema's property would be auctioned off to pay a R16.1 million debt he owed the South African Revenue Service, after he failed to meet payment deadlines for unpaid taxes.
 Malema entered into a further deal to pay back the money, however, this deal collapsed in March 2015, after Malema failed once again to pay.

 Views and political positions

 LGBTQ+ rights

 Malema is a proponent for the freedoms of LGBTQ+ individuals within Africa.
-He has argued that the plight of LGBTQ+ individuals is similar to that of the Palestinians, and Eswatinia and he has said "as long as the LGBTQ+ community is not free in Uganda, we are not free,”.
+He has argued that the plight of LGBTQ+ individuals is similar to that of the Palestinians, and people in Eswatini and he has said "as long as the LGBTQ+ community is not free in Uganda, we are not free”.
 Malema has been heavily critical of the Ugandan government for introducing legislation which criminalises homosexuality.